-"I solemnly swear (or affirm) that I will faithfully execute the duties of my office and will, to the best of my ability, preserve, protect and defend the Constitution of the Student Government Association."
+"I solemnly swear (or affirm) that I will faithfully execute the duties of my office and will, to the best of my ability, preserve, protect and defend the [Student-Government] Constitution of the Student Government Association [and enforce the enactments which may be made in the pursuance thereof]."

-Associate Justices, Judges, the Judge Advocate, and the Chief of Staff, once approved by the Student Senate, shall take this Oath of Office.
+Associate Justices, Judges, the Judge Advocate [Election-Commissioners], and the Chief of Staff [Atterney-General], once approved by the Student Senate, shall take this Oath of Office.
 The Student Government Association Chief Justice shall administer it at a meeting of the Student Senate.
-The President shall administer the oath at a meeting of the Student Senate to the Chief Justice once he or she has been approved by the Student Senate.
+The President shall administer the oath, at a meeting of the Student Senate, to the Chief Justice once he or she [s/he] has been approved by the Student Senate.
+[The President shall administer the oath at a meeting of the Student Senate.

-ARTICLE VII: AMENDMENT PROCESS
+ARTICLE VII: AMENDMENT [AMENDING] PROCESS

-- 7.1 Amendments to this Constitution may be sponsored by a Student Senator or by petition of amendments signed by an equivalent of one-third (1/3) of the total number of students voting in the last General Election. - 7.2 Constitutional amendments proposed by the Student Senate must be passed by a two-thirds (2/3) majority of the total number of the Student Senate in order to be placed on the ballot for consideration in a duly authorized election or referendum. - 7.3 If an amendment is introduced by the students, the petition of amendment shall contain the required signatures and shall be submitted to the Judge Advocate so that it may be presented to the Student Court.
-Upon validation and certification of required signatures, the proposed amendment shall be placed before the students. - 7.4 Amendments shall be adopted as part of this Constitution when ratified by an affirmative vote of a majority of the students voting in a duly authorized election.
-However, the change shall not become effective until transmitted to and acted upon by the Dean of Students, the President of U. T. Pan American, the Executive Vice Chancellor for Academic Affairs, and the Chancellor and approved by the Board of Regents of The University of Texas System.
+7.1 Amendments to this Constitution may be sponsored by a Student Senator or by petition of amendments signed by an equivalent of one-third (1/3) of the total number of students voting in the last General Election.

+- 7.2 Constitutional amendments proposed by the Student Senate must be passed by a two-thirds (2/3) majority of the total number [membership] of the Student Senate in order to be placed on the ballot for consideration in a duly authorized election or referendum.
+[If an amendment is sponsored by a Student Senator, two thirds (2/3) of the total number of Student Senators is required for the proposed amendment.] - 7.3 If an amendment is introduced by the students, the petition of amendment shall contain the required signatures and shall be submitted to the Judge Advocate [Vice President] so that it may be presented to the Student Court [Senate Judisiary-Committee].
+Upon validation and certification of required signatures, the proposed amendment shall be placed before the students.
-- 7.5 Amendments to the Bylaws must be sponsored by a Student Senator and approved by a two-thirds (2/3) vote of the total number of Student Senators. - 7.6 A. The Board of Regents of The University of Texas

-System shall amend or repeal any portion of the

-Constitution and Bylaws of the Student Government

-Association when, in the judgment of the Board, the

-interests of U. T. Pan American shall require it. - B. The Dean of Students shall have the power, when in his or her judgment the interests of the institution require it, to amend or repeal any provision in the Constitution or Bylaws of the Student Government Association, but such action shall be in force only until the next meeting of the Board when Section A, above, shall become applicable.
+- 7.4 Amendments shall be adopted as [become a] part of this Constitution when ratified by an affirmative vote of a majority of the students voting in a duly authorized election.
+However, the change shall not become effective until transmitted to and acted upon by the Dean of Students, the President of U. T. Pan American, the Executive Vice Chancellor for Academic Affairs, and the Chancellor and approved by the Board of Regents of The University of Texas System. - 7.5 [By laws and Codes] Amendments to the By[-]laws [and Election Code] must be sponsored by a Student Senator and approved by a twothirds (2/3) vote of the total number of Student Senators. - 7.6 A. The Board of Regents of The University of Texas System shall amend or repeal any portion of the Constitution and Bylaws of the Student Government Association when, in the judgment of the Board, the interests of U. T. Pan American shall require it. - B. The Dean of Students shall have the power, when in his or her judgment the interests of the institution require it, to amend or repeal any provision in the Constitution or Bylaws of the Student Government Association, but such action shall be in force only until the next meeting of the Board when Section A, above, shall become applicable.